Are Medicare Advantage Plans Private Insurance?

 • Blue Cross Blue Shield

-These companies provide these plans and receive a set sum every month for the care associated with the plans.
+These companies will likely provide these plans and receive a set sum every month for the care associated with the plans.
 Policyholders may still be charged out-of-pocket costs.
-Insurers also have the authority to set their own rules relating to service provision within the plan’s network.
+Insurers may also have the authority to set their own rules relating to service provision within the plan’s network.

 What is the difference between a Medicare supplement and an Advantage plan

-This includes requiring referrals or provider networks for non-urgent care and emergency services.
+This could potentially include requiring referrals or provider networks for non-urgent care and emergency services.

 • Medical and prescription drug coverage